Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

 If you don’t want to use one of those designators, you can use the word “Company” or “Co.” instead.
 You just need to make sure it isn’t immediately preceded by the word “and” or the “&” symbol.

-To determine if a name is available, the state requires you to do a name availability search online or call the Secretary of State’s office at (225) 925-4704.
+To determine if a name is available, the state requires you to do a name availability search online or call the Louisiana Secretary of State’s office at (225) 925-4704.
 In Louisiana, these are known as preliminary name searches.
-The state will do a more thorough search when you file a name reservation by fax or mail with a $25 fee.
+The state will do a more thorough search when you file a name reservation by fax or mail with the required filing fee.
 If available, the name will be reserved for your use only for 120 days.
-The return address is:

 P.O.
 Box 94125